NexarDeveloper/nexar-a365-octopart-validator/README.md

 - A Nexar account - [Login or signup here](https://identity.nexar.com/Account/Login).

+- The "Similar Parts" add-on - [our plans and add-ons](https://nexar.com/compare-plans).
+If you do not have this add-on, the majority of the functionality will work, just not the checking for similar parts at the end.

-- An Altium 365 workspace.
+- An Altium 365 workspace with a project and a release of that project.

 - A Nexar application with the supply and design scopes enabled.